irenatfh/CRSSANT/README.md

 CRSSANT is an analysis pipeline for sequencing data produced using the PARIS assay described in [Lu et al., Cell 2016](https://www.sciencedirect.com/science/article/pii/S0092867416304226).
 CRSSANT automates the process of grouping sequencing reads into duplex groups (DGs), and tests the DGs to find potential secondary structures.

-## Getting Started

-### Install
+## Install

 CRSSANT is packaged as a Python executable, so no prerequisites are needed.
-Download the appropriate executable from the [release](https://github.com/ihwang/CRSSANT/releases/tag/0.1) page and save it to a known path/location, e.g. `CRSSANT_path`.
+Download the appropriate executable from the [release](https://github.com/ihwang/CRSSANT/releases) page and save it to a known path/location, e.g. `CRSSANT_path`.

-### Run
+## Run

 To run CRSSANT, open a command-line interface and run
 ```